-At the 2011 meeting of think tank leaders in Lima, CIPPEC’s Executive Director Fernando Straface referred to the proliferation of think tanks engaging with elections as ‘a Latin American technology’.
+At a 2011 meeting of think tank leaders in Lima, CIPPEC’s Executive Director, Fernando Straface, referred to the proliferation of think tanks engaging with elections as ‘a Latin American technology’.
 It’s not a technology like a seed or chip that can be mass-produced and scaled.
 It is an intellectual technology – but it too can be scaled.

 Scaling takes time, it can’t always be ‘projectised’

 We never set out to scale the impact of this ‘technology’.
 Maybe we should have.
-However, turning it into a project, with a logframe and indicators, would be hard.
+However, turning it into a project, with a logframe and indicators, would have been hard.

 The need to move beyond the ‘project logic’ is one of the points made in a new call to action from the Global South to funders who want to support scaling impact.
 While project funding cycles tend to last two to three years, it takes significantly longer to scale the impact of research and innovation.

 Many of the think tank election projects took place over multiple election cycles.
-They would mostly begin by testing the demand for tools.
-Each cycle allowed them to introduce new elements and lessons
+They would mostly begin by testing the demand for tools and each cycle allowed them to introduce new elements and lessons.

 Scaling is also not a linear process – sometimes it’s optimal to reduce the size.
 For example, in the 2021 Peruvian elections, minimum interest and capacity from the political parties to engage in technical issues meant that think tank efforts had to be scaled back.